infracost/infracost/CONTRIBUTING.md

 - count: do not include the count in the Infracost name.
 Terraform's `count` replicates a resource in `plan.json` file.
 If something like `desired_count` or other cost-related count parameter is included in the `plan.json` file, do use count when calculating the HourlyQuantity/MonthlyQuantity so each line-item in the Infracost output shows the total price/cost for that line-item.

+- units:
-- units: use plural, e.g. hours, requests, GB-months, GB (already plural).
+  - use plural, e.g. hours, months, requests, GB-months, GB (already plural).
 For a "unit per something", use singular per time unit, e.g. use Per GB per hour.
 Where it makes sense, instead of "API calls" use "API requests" or "requests" for better consistency.

+  - for things where the Terraform resource represents 1 unit, e.g. an `aws_instance`, an `aws_secretsmanager_secret` and a `google_dns_managed_zone`, the units should be months (or hours if that makes more sense).
+For everything else, the units should be whatever is being charged for, e.g. queries, requests.

 - unit multiplier: when adding a `costComponent`, set the `UnitMultiplier` to 1 unless the price is for a large number, e.g. set it to `1000000` if the price should be shown "per 1M requests" in the output.